 GXIV-6 Duck and “Traveler’s Companion” – Star and “Lockport Glass Works” Flask

-Duck And “Traveler’s Companion” – Star And “Lockport Glass Works” Flask
+Duck And “Traveler’s Companion” – Star And “Lockport Glass Works”

-Lockport Glass Works, Lockport, N.Y.
+Lockport Glass Works, Lockport, New York

-Our museum example of a pint Traveler’s Companion flask is remarkable for its name, balanced design, color, and where it was manufactured, Lockport Glass Works in Lockport, New York from 1860 to 1870.
+Our museum example of a pint Traveler’s Companion flask is remarkable for its name, mold design, color, and where it was manufactured, Lockport Glass Works in Lockport, New York from 1860 to 1870.

 The pint flask has either a round collar or a round collar with a lower bevel just below the lip.
 The base of the flask is smooth with a slight disk at the center with or without a pontil mark.
 Known colors are aquamarine which is rare.
 Blue-green and yellow-green are considered very rare.
 Our green example is extraordinary.